Wednesday, November 6, 2024

 Nevertheless, Óbidos is a great example of medieval architecture, definitely worth a visit any time of the year.
 You can even climb and walk on the wall surrounding the town and enjoy a view from the top.
 Make sure to pay a visit to the well-preserved castle and simply wander through the tiny cobblestone streets.
 Don’t forget to try Ginja de Óbidos, also known as Ginginha.
 You might have heard about it as it’s the typical sour cherry liquor famous all over Portugal.
 Well, it is originally from this little town.

-Óbidos has quite a long history, as it was settled even prior to the Romans’ arrival.
+Óbidos has quite a long history, as it was settled even before the Romans’ arrival.
 The royal family then chose it to become a part of the Queen’s estate after King Dinis offered it to his wife, Queen Isabel back in the 13th century.
 Apart from the Christmas market, Óbidos hosts an International Chocolate Festival and a Medieval Market.

 Óbidos Vila Natal, Portugal